 How to Choose a Baby Name

-These six tips come from real naming mistakes parents wish they'd caught earlier.
+These six tips come from real mistakes parents often make and later wish they had avoided.
 For more in-depth advice, check out our naming guides on the blog.

 Say the full name out loud